Public health orders loosened

 In another step that keeps in sync with Colorado’s public health orders, San Miguel County public health and government officials amended the current orders to allow county businesses to allow employees outside the county to come to work.

-Officials explained that those in non-critical businesses can extend their workforce beginning Friday to residents of the Western Slope.
+Officials explained that those in non-critical businesses can extend their workforce, beginning today (Friday), to residents of the Western Slope.

 “Our goal is to thoughtfully loosen our restrictions categorically based on what is happening in our county and to mirror the state orders where it makes sense to do so,” Grace Franklin, County Public Health Director said in a recent news release.